PaddlePaddle/GraphNet/README.md

 After executing, one summary plot of results on all compilers (as shown below in "Evaluation Results Example"), as well as multiple sub-plots of results in categories (model tasks, Library...) on a single compiler.

-The script was design to process a file structure as /benchmark_path/compiler_name/category_name/, for example /benchmark_logs/paddle/nlp/.
+The script was designed to process a file structure as /benchmark_path/compiler_name/category_name/, for example /benchmark_logs/paddle/nlp/.
 And items on x-axis are identified by name of the folders.
 So you can modify  ```read_all_speedups``` function to fit the benchmark settings on your demand.

 ### Evaluation Results Example